dzakyputra/dzakyputra-com/content/blog/get-comfortable-with-discomfort.md

 People say that's what you need to do for your growth, but I always wonder though, should we always feel this way?

-Why can't we just feel comfortable every time and grow along with it.
+Why can't we just feel comfortable all the time and grow along with it?
+Why can't comfort and growth coexist?